 Test Cases For Password Field

 People reset their password when they don’t remember it.
 That’s the most obvious scenario you can think of while writing the test cases.
-People also need to reset their passwords when the app has some security issues.
+People must also reset their passwords when the app has security issues.

-- Check if the user able to enter the password in the text box or not.
+- Check if the user can enter the password in the text box.

-- Check if the user is able to paste the password in the field.
+- Check if the user can paste the password in the field.

 - Check the max char limit for the password fields.